 By now, the F102 was clearly a complete bomb.
 Production was halted so that the 20,000-odd units that were languishing in and around the DKW factory could be sold off as quickly as possible.
 VW took on DKW knowing full well that the two-stroke cars were well beyond their sell-by date, but Mercedes had shown them Kraus’ production-ready four-stroke engine, which was part of the deal.

-This was a terrific opportunity for VW to escape its own air-cooled rear-engined dead end.
+This was a terrific opportunity for VW to escape their own air-cooled rear-engined dead end.
 In the meantime, the DKW F11/F12 and Auto Union 1000SP range were wound down, even as the F102 went to Italy for a facelift.
 It was plain to see that the DKW name was so associated with the two-stroke motor that the new four-stroke car would need a new identity.

 In late 1965, the F103 was put on display at the Frankfurt Motor Show on a stand that bore two names: DKW and Audi.
 The resurrection of the Audi marque was masterfully done: the F102’s competent suspension and modern shape were kept (as was the four-ringed logo), but the name change and updated styling were just enough to communicate the F103’s novelty.
 The DKW marque was now on borrowed time, even though VW claimed there was still a market for two-stroke cars.
 F102 production stopped in March 1966 after around 55,000 units made in two years – but it took DKW-Audi another couple of years to sell all the cars they had in stock.
 It’s probably no coincidence that the other Western two-stroke automaker, Saab, also started to convert to four-strokes after 1966.